Safrochain-Org/genesis/README.md

   - Windows users must install WSL2 and Ubuntu (see Step 1 for Windows).
 - **Internet**: Stable connection for cloning repositories and syncing the blockchain.
 - **Permissions**: Root/admin access for installing packages and configuring firewalls.
 - **Testnet Tokens**: Required for validator creation.
-Request from the Safrochain testnet faucet at https://faucet.safrochain.com (provides 5,000 saf per request).
+Request from the Safrochain testnet faucet at https://faucet.safrochain.com (provides 5,000 tSaf per request).
+- **Main Node Info**: If syncing with an existing node (e.g., main node), obtain its node ID and address for seeding (optional, see Step 7).
+- **Home Directory**: Uses `~/.safrochain` for configuration and data.
+- **Testnet Denominations**: Uses `tSaf`, `tKuta`, `tHela` for testnet transactions (mainnet uses `saf`).

 ## 🚀 Setup Steps

 ### Step 1: Install Dependencies

-**What it does**: Installs Go 1.23, git, and make, which are required to build and run the Safrochain node.
+**What it does**: Installs Go 1.23, git, make, and jq (for JSON parsing), which are required to build and run the Safrochain node.
 It also sets up the Go environment.
 Instructions vary by operating system.

 **Prerequisites**: Run with administrative privileges (`sudo` on Linux/macOS, admin terminal in WSL2).